When it comes to self-publishing your upcoming book, do not make light of selecting your Amazon book categories!

 - Contact Amazon.
 You can contact Amazon and request your book to be placed in a particular category.
 Amazon will then assess your entire book and determine if it’s an appropriate fit for the specific browse category.
 If approved, These categories will appear in the “Look for similar items by category” at the bottom of the book page.

 Action Plan: Experiment with these strategies to acquire additional sub-categories for your book.
-Remember you can include eight additional keywords that can convince Amazon to place your book in the categories of your choosing.
+Remember you can also customize the eight additional keywords to help convince Amazon to place your book in the categories of your choosing.

 If you want a successful book launch, you must not overlook even the tiniest of details.